friends-of-reactphp/mysql/README.md

 ## Thanks

-Thanks goest to the following projects.
+Thanks to the following projects.

 * [phpdaemon](https://github.com/kakserpom/phpdaemon): the mysql protocol implemention based some code of the project.
 * [node-mysql](https://raw.github.com/felixge/node-mysql): take some inspirations from this project for API design.